sutoiku/puffin/RATIONALE.md

 - Better integration with existing cloud assets
 - More predictable Quality of Service

-## Designed for small to large databasets
+## Designed for small to large datasets
 Most SQL engines are designed for small datasets and optimize for usability, or for large datasets and require advanced technical skills.
 PuffinDB is designed for [Cloud Data](CLOUD.md) and can scale from kilobytes to petabytes in a very progressive manner, without sacrificing usability.

 **Benefits**: